SKaaalper/Nexus-Testnet-III/README.md

 ![image](https://github.com/user-attachments/assets/3a9079c6-31b0-43d7-80a2-794be4def4b3)

-## Update your node to version `v0.8.13` to stay in sync and continue participating.
+## Update your node to stay in sync and continue participating.

 **How to Update**: